Maria de Boef Miara

 My professional interests are the grownup version of a childhood spent catching frogs, collecting insects and trailing the vet on my family’s farm.
 As a comparative morphologist I explore the relationship between structure and function across species.
 The discipline of comparative morphology has its foundations in evolution, anatomy, physiology and ecology.
 My academic trajectory has allowed me to pursue my interests in the field, in the lab, and in classroom settings.

-I obtained my undergraduate and graduate degrees from McGill University in Montreal, Canada under the guidance of Hans Larsson, a palaeontologist and evolutionary developmental biologist.
+I obtained my undergraduate and graduate degrees from McGill University in Montreal, Canada, under the guidance of Hans Larsson, a paleontologist and evolutionary developmental biologist.
 My time at McGill was split between the field and the lab.
-Palaeontological field work occured in Alberta and on the islands of Nunavut, one of Canada’s northernmost territories, where we dug for ancient reptiles while fending off polar bears .
+Palaeontological field work occurred in Alberta and on the islands of Nunavut, one of Canada’s northernmost territories, where we dug for ancient reptiles while fending off polar bears.
 In the lab, I studied the microstructure of bone fossils and extant species to learn which life events leave a measurable effect on the fossil record.

 My passion has always been for teaching; I was a tutor by the third grade and never let up.
 My philosophy is to combine the best of new pedagological techniques with traditional lectures to present material both completely and engagingly.
 I always try to include opportunities for experiential learning through hands-on activities, projects or presentations into my classes.
 This allows students to work collaboratively; challenging each other and deepening their understanding.